kybp/scheme/README.md

 Simple C++11 Scheme interpreter based off Peter Norvig's [lis.py](http://norvig.com/lispy.html).
-For datatypes, only fixnums, symbols, strings, functions, bools, and conses have been implemented.
+For datatypes, only fixnums, symbols, characters, strings, functions, bools, and conses have been implemented.
 For special forms, there is begin, define, set!, lambda, if, and, or, and quote.
 For primitive functions, there is +, -, *, abs, eq?, equal?, car, cdr, cons, cons?, length, not, null?, <, >, and